VWO Logo

 Your writers must also understand where in the funnel the visitor is on every page.
 It will allow them to edit individual page content for clarity and relevance.

-Top of the funnel content will need to explain basic concepts and jargon, while for the bottom of the funnel content, you can write for a more advanced audience.
+Top-of-the-funnel content will need to explain basic concepts and jargon, while for the bottom-of-the-funnel content, you can write for a more advanced audience.

 5. Use A/B and multivariate testing to develop the best landing pages